hove-io/navitia/documentation/slate/source/includes/realtime.md

 ```

 The status of the journey is `SIGNIFICANT_DELAYS`.
 In a public transport section of the response, "base_arrival_date_time"/"base_departure_date_time" represent the scheduled arrival/departure time without taking into account the delay whereas "arrival_date_time"/"departure_date_time" are the actual arrival/departure time, after the delay is applied.
-The delay can also be observed for every stop_point of the journey with th same parameters in "stop_date_times".
+The delay can also be observed for every stop_point of the journey with the same parameters in "stop_date_times".
 If the parameter "data_freshness" is set to "base_schedule",  "base_arrival_date_time"/"base_departure_date_time" = "arrival_date_time"/"departure_date_time".

 A list of the disruptions impacting the journey is also present at the root level of the response.